aws/crypto-tools/repo-management/tenets.md

 1. If we have not defined our requirements well enough for a machine to enforce them, then we have not defined them well enough for all humans to understand them.
-1. If a rule requires human judgement to be applied, then that rule is incomplete.
+1. If a rule requires human judgment to be applied, then that rule is incomplete.

 Ambiguity in life is unavoidable, but ambiguity MUST be the exception.